cleeclee123/CS225-Final-Project/documents/results.md

     * If there is no path between the from and to Airport, then an empty vector is returned
     * The algorithm can correctly identify a path within the range provided; however, this path may not be the most optimal
         * Once a path is found, the function returns.
 To find the most optimal path, Dijsktra's is best.
+    * The run time of IDDFS is identitical to the project proposal.
+The nodes of the graph each have a different number of edges.
+Therefore, the worst case time complexity will be O(n) where n is the number of vertices.
+More specifically, n is the number of vertices within the maximum depth.
+      * In the context of the project, n represents the number of airports within a maximum number of flights.
+Of course, the time complexity will on average be much less than O(n).

   * DFS
     * DFS works by searching down the graph until a leaf-node is reached, and then back-tracking and going across (hence depth-first search)
     * This outputs a path from the start node to the target node
     * Although the path is correct, it is not optimized or special in any way.
 It simply represents the first found path from the origin to the destination and does not account for weight.
+    * The time complexity of DFS is O(V + E), as all the vertices and edges are visited.
+This is similar to the project proposal.
+      * Based on our project, V represents the airports and E represents the flights.
+All airports and flights would be checked in a worst-case scenario.

 ### The answer to your leading question